 Mr. Santoro has and continues to guide athletes and families through the difficult maze of the college recruiting process and helps students from every school in the area.
 He relies on his vast knowledge of the recruiting process and the deep network he has developed of college coaches and contacts.
 Over the many years of his tenure, Mr. Santoro has helped more than 100 student-athletes move on to play in college.

-In addition, more than 15 former players of his have gone on to coach at either the high school or college level including Adam Crawford (NYU), Rob Donaldson (Atlanta, Georgia), Paul Fanuele (Our Lady of Lourdes / John Jay High School), Matt Hayes (Our Lady of Lourdes / John Jay / Red Hook High School), Ryan Peek (Millbrook High School), Matt Hoyt (Our Lady of Lourdes / Arlington High School), Andy Hoyt (Our Lady of Lourdes), Mark Brooks (Highland High School), Matt Donahue (Our Lady of Lourdes), Rob Pisanelli (Eastern Carolina), Mark Kutchma (Dover High School / Charter School, N.J.), Rob Santoro (Binghamton University), Martin McCann (Lynn University / Palm Beach State / Daytona State College), Brandon Breitfeller (Our Lady of Lourdes / Dover High School), Dom Garbellano (Our Lady of Lourdes), Chris Santoro (Poughkeepsie Day School), Matt Covucci (Our Lady of Lourdes high School), Tom Jordan (Carmel High School / Our Lady of Lourdes High School / Daytona State College), and Kelby Santoro (SUNY Oneonta / Our Lady of Lourdes High School) and Chris Santoro (Our Lady of Lourdes High School).
+In addition, more than 15 former players of his have gone on to coach at either the high school or college level including Adam Crawford (NYU), Rob Donaldson (Atlanta, Georgia), Paul Fanuele (Our Lady of Lourdes / John Jay High School), Matt Hayes (Our Lady of Lourdes / John Jay / Red Hook High School), Ryan Peek (Millbrook High School), Matt Hoyt (Our Lady of Lourdes / Arlington High School), Andy Hoyt (Our Lady of Lourdes), Mark Brooks (Highland High School), Matt Donahue (Our Lady of Lourdes), Rob Pisanelli (Eastern Carolina), Mark Kutchma (Dover High School / Charter School, N.J.), Rob Santoro (Binghamton University), Martin McCann (Lynn University / Palm Beach State / Daytona State College), Brandon Breitfeller (Our Lady of Lourdes / Dover High School), Dom Garbellano (Our Lady of Lourdes), Chris Santoro (Poughkeepsie Day School), Matt Covucci (Our Lady of Lourdes high School), Tom Jordan (Carmel High School / Our Lady of Lourdes High School / Daytona State College), Kelby Santoro (SUNY Oneonta / Our Lady of Lourdes High School) and Chris Santoro (Our Lady of Lourdes High School).

 After 25 years and after being promoted to Program Director at IBM, Mr. Santoro left IBM in 2007 to devote full time to his passion to teach and guide athletes of all levels.
-He resides in Poughkeepsie with his wife Lynn and has four children, all boys, and all play the game.
+He resides in Poughkeepsie with his wife Lynn and has four children, all boys, and all played the game.